databio/pepatac/docs/detailed-install.md

     * [bigWigCat (v4)](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/)
     * [bedToBigBed](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/)

-# WORK IN PROGRESS, ADDING GTARS DEC2024

-You must have rust installed:
+You must also have Rust installed: https://www.rust-lang.org/learn/get-started
-https://www.rust-lang.org/learn/get-started

 Once Rust is installed you will have access to `cargo` which can be used to install rust programs.